JashAgrawal/dukaan-pe-bk-new/need.md

 also if i do get productsbycategory / storebycategory it would list the products/stores of all the subcategories of that category as well

-also add an searchWithFilters route for store and product which would have store listing filtered by pincode query categoryIds
+also add an searchWithFilters route for store and product which would have store listing filtered by and sorting functionalities

+sorting options
+popularity , price-low-to-high, price-high-to-low, nearest, discount, avgRating

+filters options
+query
+categoryIds
+tags
+type
+// products specific filters
+maxPrice
+minPrice
+// stores specific filters
+isOpen
+isBrand
+isPanIndia
+pincode

+also make an seeders script and populate 2-4 subCategories in each parent category